Marxism: Historiography

 Engels' short treatise The Condition of the Working Class in England in 1844 was salient in creating the socialist impetus in British politics.
-Marx's most important works on social and political history include The Eighteenth Brumaire of Louis Napoleon, The Communist Manifesto, The German Ideology, and those chapters of Das Kapital dealing with the historical emergence of capitalists and proletarians from pre-industrial English society.
+Marx's most important works on social and political history include The Eighteenth Brumaire of Louis Napoleon, The Communist Manifesto, The German Ideology, and those chapters of Capital dealing with the historical emergence of capitalists and proletarians from pre-industrial English society.
 Marxist historiography suffered in the Soviet Union as the government requested overdetermined historical writing.
 Notable histories include the History of the Communist Party of the Soviet Union (Bolsheviks), published in the 1930s to justify the nature of Bolshevik party life under Joseph Stalin.
 A circle of historians inside the Communist Party of Great Britain (CPGB) formed in 1946.

 While some members of the group, most notably Christopher Hill and E. P. Thompson, left the CPGB after the 1956 Hungarian Revolution, the common points of British Marxist historiography continued in their works.
 Thompson's The Making of the English Working Class is one of the works commonly associated with this group.
 Eric Hobsbawm's Bandits is another example of this group's work.
 C. L. R. James was also a great pioneer of the 'history from below' approach.
 Living in Britain when he wrote his most notable work, The Black Jacobins (1938), he was an anti-Stalinist Marxist and so outside of the CPGB.
 In India, B. N. Datta and D. D. Kosambi are the founding fathers of Marxist historiography.
 Today, the senior-most scholars of Marxist historiography are R. S. Sharma, Irfan Habib, Romila Thapar, D. N. Jha, and K. N. Panikkar, most of whom are now over 75 years old.